philgebauer/Weekend_challenge_1/README.md

 ##What I added

 1. Bootstrap functionality
-   -Allowed for clean rows and a simple design
+   *Allowed for clean rows and a simple design
 2. Appended data directly to table
-   -Easy to read and comprehend
+   *Easy to read and comprehend
 3. Delete button to clear selected row
-   -Clear specific rows with a click of a button
+   *Clear specific rows with a click of a button